astoycos/iotKnativeSource/README.md

 ## Components/Prequisites

+## Kubernetes

+### OpenShift
+  This demo assumes you have a functional Openshift Cluster

 ## Enmasse

 [Enmasse](enmasse.io) is a scalable cloud hosted messaging architecture which in this example is used to connect the [iotDeviceSimulator](https://github.com/astoycos/iotDeviceSimulator) to a kubernetes cluser, or in this case an OpenShift Cluster.